input-output-hk/mantis/src/rpcTest/resources/README.md

 Correct configurations for private net is provided in `mantis/src/rpcTest/resources/privateNetConfig/conf` It includes custom genesis block which specifies 3 different pre-funded accounts needed for transaction tests.
 Private keys for pre-funded accounts are located in `mantis/src/rpcTest/resources/privateNetConfig/keystore`.
 There are also couple of suites of tests tagged as `Standalone`.
 These tests run separate Mantis instance per each run so it's easier to run them.
-Work on them is not done though so some of them are flaky and not all of them are written consistently (desired shape have all tests in `EthRpcTests.scala` and `PersonalRpcTests` files)
+Work on them is not done though so some of them are flaky and not all of them are written consistently (desired shape have all tests in `EthRpcTests.scala` and `PersonalRpcTests` files).
+Before running these tests set proper environment variables for paths to patched mantis build and your ethminer installation (they're referenced in `test.conf`).

 1. Build `mantis` client via `sbt dist`.
 2. Unzip built client to some directory i.e `~/mantis_build`